openebs-archive/cstor-csi/README.md

   openebs-csi-node-56t5g     2/2     Running   0          6m13s
   ```

-### Provision a cStor volume using OpenEBS CStor CSI driver
+### Provision a cStor volume using OpenEBS cStor CSI driver

 1. Make sure you already have a cStor Pool Created or you can
    create one using the below command.
 In the below cspc.yaml make sure